Infant and Child Development

 Combinations of photos and drawings (black and white and colour) - 500 dpi

 Proofs will be sent to the author for checking.
 This stage is to be used only to correct errors that may have been introduced during the production process.
 Prompt return of the corrected proofs, preferably within two days of receipt, will minimise the risk of the paper being held over to a later issue.
 Free access to the final PDF offprint of your article will be available via author services only.
 Please therefore sign up for author services if you would like to access your article PDF offprint and enjoy the many other benefits the service offers.
-Further reprints and copies of the journal may be ordered.
-There is no page charge to authors.

 Authors Resources: Manuscript now accepted for publication?